mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 A powerful benefit of keeping feature development on separate branches, is the ability to elevate the Agile value of flexibility over following a plan.
 When a release branch is created, only those features that have been merged into develop will be included into the release.
 That way, there will not be any unfinished feature work holding up the release.
 The develop branch will always be ready for a release branch to be created.

 If the branch is long-running, then a continuous integration job can be created to point to the feature branch so that QA can proactively work with developers to solidify the feature before merging into develop.
+Once a feature branch is merged back into the develop branch, it should be deleted.

 ###Release Branches